medazizktata/alx-low_level_programming/0x09-static_libraries/README.md

-Hii this is a new fucking readmefile
+This is a README file for 0x09-static_libraries powered by ALX